canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 > ```

 Then, Charmed Kafka can be deployed as usual.
 However, note that the smallest instance types on Azure may not have enough resources for hosting a Kafka broker.
+We recommend selecting an instance type that provides at the very least `8` GB of RAM and `4` cores.
+For more guidance on production environment sizing, see the [Requirements page](/t/charmed-kafka-reference-requirements/10563).
-We therefore recommend you to select some types that provides at the very least 8GB of RAM and 4 cores, although for production use-case we recommend you to use the guidance provided in the [requirement page](/t/charmed-kafka-reference-requirements/10563).
-You can find more information about the available instance types in the [Azure web page](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview).
+You can find more information about the available instance types in the [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/overview).

+Deploy and integrate Kafka and ZooKeepe, for example:

 ```shell
 juju deploy zookeeper -n3 --channel 3/stable